tula8891/food_nutrition/README.md

 ## Problem Statement

-According to the CDC, adult obesity rates have been steadily increasing, highlighting the urgent need for better nutritional management.
-NutriVision AI addresses this challenge by providing instant, accurate nutritional analysis of your meals.
+Obesity is a growing health crisis in the United States, affecting 1 in 5 children and 2 in 5 adults, according to the CDC.
+It contributes to serious conditions like high blood pressure, type 2 diabetes, heart disease, and certain cancers—costing the healthcare system nearly $173 billion annually.

+One of the biggest obstacles on a fitness journey is consistency—people struggle with lack of time, discipline, and the tedious process of tracking every meal.
+NutriVision AI directly addresses these issues by offering fast, accurate nutritional analysis from just a photo, making healthy eating easier and more accessible than ever.

 ## Overview